U.S. Bank Stadium Opens, As Do the World’s Largest Pivoting Glass Panels

 A Building that Rides the Rails: The Shed

-Courtesy Diller Scofidio + Renfro / Rockwell Group
+Courtesy Diller Scofidio + Renfro in collaboration with Rockwell Group.

 The Shed, a new purpose-built cultural facility being built adjacent to 15 Hudson Yards in New York City, is designed to operate in various configurations.
 The structure will consist of two major elements: a six-level, 25,000-square-foot fixed building, and a telescoping outer shell that deploys over the adjoining plaza to provide a 120-foot-high hall that is light-, sound- and temperature-controlled.
 This flexible space can accommodate a standing audience of 3,000 or seating for 1,250.